Will Americans end up footing the bill for bank failures?

 Taxpayers will probably bear no direct cost for the failure of Silicon Valley Bank and Signature Bank.
 But other banks may have to help defray the cost of covering uninsured deposits.
 Over time, those banks could pass higher costs on to customers, forcing everyone to pay more for services.

-Here are some questions and answers about the cost of the bank collapses:
+Here are some questions and answers about the cost of bank collapses:

 HOW IS THE RESPONSE BEING PAID FOR?